In this article

 • Your business and personal accounting records

-3. Identify the right tax forms to file
+3. Identify the proper tax forms to file

 The type of LLC you own and how it’s taxed will determine the forms you need to file with the IRS.
 The required forms for each LLC type are listed below.